 These infections are common around the tooth root and the void between the gums and teeth.
 The condition can destroy the teeth and surrounding tissues and, left untreated, can spread to other body parts.

-Because an abscess can pose numerous risks to your general health, it is wise to make that trip to your dentist as soon as you notice a painful swelling on the gums.
+Because an abscess can pose numerous risks to your general health, it is wise to make that trip to your dentist in Fort Atkinson as soon as you notice a painful swelling on the gums.
 Before you get called in by your dentist, you should rinse your mouth using a water and salt solution to draw out the pus and bring down the pain.

 The tongue, gums, lips, and cheeks are some of the soft tissues that are commonly injured.
 Injuries to these tissues may lead to bleeding.
 You can control the bleeding by rinsing your mouth using a water and salt mixture and placing a teabag or gauze to the affected part.
 Applying a cold compress to that side of the cheek will help lessen the pain and bleeding.